Student-centric advice and objective recommendations

 It seems like there is an endless list of things that high school students have to accomplish to find success in their college applications.
-Between keeping up your grades, your extracurriculars, test prep, and essay writing, it can be hard to know what to prioritize.
-You may have already heard of the National Honor Society and wondering whether it is worth it.
-We’ll answer all your questions in this article.
+With so many different factors being considered in the college application review process including grades, extracurriculars, test prep, and essay writing, it can be hard to know what to prioritize.
+So, you may be wondering, is the National Honor Society worth adding to your plate?

 Also see: How to join the National Honor Society